Reclaimed Granite Curbstone

 Reclaimed curb can be used in unique ways as an inlay.
 In the adjacent pictures the architect and contractor took pieces of slope curb (6”x12”x3-4’) and ripped it down the middle with a saw.
 The contractor then distressed the sawn edge and used it to frame this brick car park.

-Slope curb generally is 4-6" x 12" x 1-6’ and length and is used in modern days in shopping plazas and other commercial parking areas.
+Junior curb generally is 4-6" x 12" x 1-6’ and length and is used in modern days in shopping plazas and other commercial parking areas.
 Because it is easier to handle and generally cheaper per square foot than standard curb, it makes a great material to re-purpose as a paving material.

 Standard curb generally is 16-18" x 7-8" x 3-10’ making it a very dramatic stone when used as a driveway apron or even as a patio.

-Antique Granite Paving Blocks
+Granite Paving Blocks

 When driving through New England, have you noticed the materials used to hold the soil back under an overpass?
 Take a look and you will see roughly square and roughly rectangular granite blocks.
 These make a great path, patio or driveway.